RAvdek/legendrian_links/README.md

 # Legendrian links

 An interactive application for analyzing Legendrian links.
-This project is currently under active development and has not been publicly announced.
+This project is currently under active development.

 Much of this recreates [Sivek's lch.sage](https://www.ma.imperial.ac.uk/~ssivek/code/lch.sage) so that it will be applicable to generalizations of the LCH algebra and be able to handle heavy computations.
 We also want to make analysis of knots accessible through a web application (with minimal dependencies) for easy visual inspection of link diagrams.

-The program computes augmentations of LCH algebras as well as for a the [planar diagram algebra](https://arxiv.org/abs/2205.13031).
+The program computes augmentations of LCH algebras and [planar diagram algebra](https://arxiv.org/abs/2205.13031).
 The program uses plat diagrams to represent Legendrians in R3.
 Plats make [holomorphic disks particularly nice](https://arxiv.org/abs/2104.00505) (helping with algorithmic computation), although putting a Legendrian in plat position will typically introduce extra crossings (hurting our ability to algorithmically compute).

 # Installation